Kutiah Lungma Glacier: History

 Kutiah Lungma Glacier has a long history, and it is accompanied by a story, which some consider fictional, while others believe it to be true.
 The narrative goes as follows:

 The Stak Valley in the past was the headquarter of the Subdivision Roundu, as at the time there was no road network and the valley was fertile and the biggest valley in the subdivision.
 There was a king named "Rong Lonchay, who had six daughters.
 The youngest of these daughters was named Apino.

 As the king neared the end of his life, he decided to distribute his wealth and assets among his daughters.
 As Apino was the youngest and the most loved one, therefore he had given away the biggest and the fertile valley of Stak to the Apino.
-She lived in the Stak Valley and in the last ages she had lost her eye sight.
+She lived in the Stak Valley and in the last ages she had lost her eyesight.
 Once a local resident misconducted her by presenting her with a dunk cake pretending to be a cookie.
 She looked offended and cursed on the residents, praying the God to vanish the valley and send his calamity and adversity on them.
 She left the valley and the glacier started expanding downward towards the inhabited areas.
 It is said that the area which is now covered by the glacier was once a fertile area and fully covered by human settlements.
 Now the whole area is covered by the glacier and there is nothing except huge reserve of ice and rocks.